BLTC-520/BLTC-520/README.md

 # Hi there! 👋

 A recent CompSci Grad, passionate about Web3 technologies, smart contracts, and bridging blockchain with modern frontend frameworks.
-Currently, I’m diving deep into **GMXv2** and exploring the mechanics of **perpetual DEXs** — swaps, limit orders, and everything in between. 🚀

 # "Currently Working" Section (update weekly)

-- Fifth week of **Season 8 - School of Solana** hosted by Ackee Blockchain Security, ready to dive in some security-related topics!
+- currently not working on anything fancy, searching my room to rent in Damansara...
-- Vibe Code a travelling website for my December Trip in Danang using Gemini 3!
+- combining my work for getting the ackee cert.

 # 🛠️ Recent Work